Home Car Shopping Best Hyundai Santa Fe Years to Buy Used

 Does the 10-Year/100,000-Mile Warranty Carry Over When Buying Used?

-Although a used Santa Fe powertrain warranty changes from 10 years/100,000 miles to five years/60,000 miles, that’s still a lot of coverage.
+Although a used Santa Fe powertrain warranty changes from 10 years/100,000 miles to 5 years/60,000 miles, that’s still a lot of coverage.
 However, if you buy a Certified Pre-Owned (CPO) Santa Fe, Hyundai reinstates the original warranty from the date the vehicle first entered service.

 Sign up for Autotrader newsletters